 I remember getting upset about the smallest things.

 A few years ago, when I started doing okay as a marketing consultant, I took myself way too seriously.
 I literally spent ALL my money on externals.
 I wore tailored suits, bought a big ass SUV with a V10 engine, and I had a Don Draper haircut.
 I was trying way too hard to be someone I’m not.

 One time, I had lunch with a prospective client.
 He was a marketing director at a big company, and I wanted to work with them for a long time.
 I can’t remember what we had for starters, but I DO remember that I spilled it badly on my suit jacket.

 It was pretty bad.
 Like, really bad.
 A big oil stain on my light gray suit jacket.
 Normally, you would say, “no big deal.”

 But no — I HAD to obsess about that stain.
 The meeting went wrong because I stopped listening to the challenges that the client was sharing.
 I only had that stain on my mind, and how bad it looked.
-I fucked up the whole meeting.
+I screwed up the whole meeting.